Back to Employee Travel Policy

 Failure to submit the TR-1 in a timely manner may result in the employee being permanently barred from receiving a travel advance.
 Further, the university reserves the right to withhold any unpaid travel advance from the employee’s salary if the advance balance is not cleared within five (5) working days after return from the trip.
 If the employee is no longer employed by the university and the travel advance has not been repaid by the borrower, the debt will be subject to collections by an outside agency.

-Information regarding travel advances is also located on the Bursar’s website, HERE.
+Additional information regarding travel advances is located on the Travel website.

 Employee requesting a travel reimbursement must complete a TR-1 form.
 All forms must be prepared electronically, typewritten, or in ink, and submitted to Accounts Payable with original, itemized receipts attached.
 Primary responsibility for authenticating travel reimbursement claims rests with the administrative head of the department, dean, or vice chancellor.